SecOpsNews/news/index.md

 <!-- SecOps start -->

+- [RegisterSoftware] The AIpocalypse is here for web sites as search referrals plunge - 3 hours ago
-- [TroyHunt] Weekly Update 457 - 12 hours ago
+- [TroyHunt] Weekly Update 457 - 19 hours ago
-- [HackerNews] Scattered Spider Behind Cyberattacks on M&S and Co-op, Causing Up to $592M in Damages - 20 hours ago
+- [HackerNews] Scattered Spider Behind Cyberattacks on M&S and Co-op, Causing Up to $592M in Damages - 1 day ago
-- [SecurityWeek] Aflac Finds Suspicious Activity on US Network That May Impact Social Security Numbers, Other Data - 21 hours ago
+- [SecurityWeek] Aflac Finds Suspicious Activity on US Network That May Impact Social Security Numbers, Other Data - 1 day ago
 - [RegisterSec] Netflix, Apple, BofA websites hijacked with fake help-desk numbers - 1 day ago
 - [RegisterSoftware] New GitHub Copilot limits push AI users to pricier tiers - 1 day ago
 - [RegisterSoftware] US patent office wants an AI to scan for prior art, but doesn't want to pay for it - 1 day ago